Halo 2

-Halo 2 is a 2004 first-person shooter video game developed by Bungie and published by Microsoft Game Studios for the Xbox console.
-Halo 2 is the second installment in the Halo franchise and the sequel to 2001's critically acclaimed Halo: Combat Evolved.
-The game features new weapons, enemies, and vehicles, another player character, and shipped with online multiplayer via Microsoft's Xbox Live service.
-In Halo 2s story mode, the player assumes the roles of the human Master Chief and alien Arbiter in a 26th-century conflict between the United Nations Space Command, the genocidal Covenant, and later, the parasitic Flood.
+Halo 2 is a 2004 first-person shooter game developed by Bungie and published by Microsoft Game Studios for the Xbox.
+The second installment in the Halo franchise, the campaign follows the supersoldier Master Chief and the disgraced alien commander Arbiter in a 26th-century conflict between the United Nations Space Command, the genocidal Covenant, and the parasitic Flood.

-After the success of Halo: Combat Evolved, a sequel was expected and highly anticipated.
+After the success of Halo: Combat Evolved (2001), a sequel was expected and highly anticipated.
 Bungie found inspiration in plot points and gameplay elements that had been left out of their first game, including online multiplayer.
-A troubled development and time constraints forced cuts to the scope of the game, including the wholesale removal of a more ambitious multiplayer mode, and necessitated a cliffhanger ending to the game's campaign mode.
-Among Halo 2s marketing was an early alternate reality game called "I Love Bees" that involved players solving real-world puzzles.
-Bungie supported the game after release with new multiplayer maps and updates to address cheating and glitches.
-The game was followed by a sequel, Halo 3, in September 2007.
+A troubled development and time constraints forced cuts to the scope, including the removal of a more ambitious multiplayer mode, and necessitated a cliffhanger ending to the campaign mode.
+Among Halo 2s marketing was an early alternate reality game, "I Love Bees", that involved players solving real-world puzzles.
+The gameplay is similar to its predecessor, while featuring new weapons, enemies, vehicles, and gameplay elements, most notably dual wielding certain weapons.
+Online multiplayer was available via Microsoft's Xbox Live service.

-Halo 2 was a commercial and critical success and is often listed as one of the greatest video games of all time.
-The game became the most popular title on Xbox Live, holding that rank until the release of Gears of War for the Xbox 360 nearly two years later.
-Halo 2 is the best-selling first-generation Xbox game, with more than 8 million copies sold worldwide.
-The game received critical acclaim, with the multiplayer lauded; in comparison, the campaign and its cliffhanger ending was divisive.
-The game's online component was highly influential and cemented many features as standard in future games and online services, including matchmaking, lobbies, and clans.
+Halo 2 was a critical and commercial success and is widely considered one of the greatest video games of all time.
+It became the most popular game on Xbox Live, holding that rank until the release of Gears of War for the Xbox 360 nearly two years later.
+Halo 2 is the best-selling Xbox game, with more than 8 million copies sold worldwide.
+It received widespread acclaim; with the multiplayer, audiovisual design, and soundtrack receiving particular praise; while the campaign and its cliffhanger ending was divisive.
+Halo 2s multiplayer mode was highly influential, and it cemented many features as industry standard in future games and online services, including matchmaking, lobbies, and clans.
 Halo 2s marketing heralded the beginnings of video games as blockbuster media.
-A port of the game for Windows Vista was released in 2007, followed by a high-definition remaster as part of Halo: The Master Chief Collection in 2014.
+After the release, Bungie released additional multiplayer maps and updates to address cheating and glitches.
+Halo 3 was released in 2007.
+Halo 2 was ported to Windows Vista in 2007, followed by a high-definition remaster for the Xbox One as part of Halo: The Master Chief Collection in 2014.